The tour of Keyort continues…

 When we first walked in, we were met with the bright color of the restaurant—an orange-red.
 The restaurant is rather long; only one row of tables for the most part which brings you to the back.
 It reminds me of an eatery you would find in New York City.
 Not being in the particular mood for anything, I saw the specials board offered a Sushi Burrito.
 I don’t know when this became all the rage, but where I live, only within the last year or so have restaurants been promoting such a creation.
 I figured, what the hell.
 Let me try one of these things.

 The board listed 10 or 12 choices of which you could pick four to be stuffed into the burrito.
-Will and I both had the same thing: tempura chicken, cream cheese, avocado, and spicy tuna.
+My friend joining us and I both had the same thing: tempura chicken, cream cheese, avocado, and spicy tuna.
 When it arrived, it did indeed look like a burrito.
 The wrapping of rice and seaweed made a decent “soft taco”.
 Definitely something to eat with your hands.
 It was actually pretty good.
 There was not too much cream cheese (I’m not a big fan), just enough to add a slight creaminess to the crunch of the chicken.
 The tuna was mild, and the avocado was soft and brought it all together.
 I would definitely try one again, maybe with a variation on the ingredients.

 My mom had a salad topped with pieces of sashimi which she enjoyed, and we all split an order of fried dumplings which appeared to be homemade.
 With such a limited sampling, I am going to give Nemo a solid 3.5 out of 5 stars, but after another visit, I can see this going a notch higher.